-The aim of health care in Finland is to maintain and improve people's health, wellbeing, work and functional capacity and social security, as well as to reduce health inequalities.
+The aim of healthcare in Finland is to maintain and improve people's health, wellbeing, work ability and functional capacity and social security, as well as to reduce inequalities in health.

-The MSAH is responsible for social and health policy and preparing associated legislation.
+The Ministry of Social Affairs and Health is responsible for health and social policy and for preparing related legislation.

-The status and rights of patients and timeframes for access to care are set out in legislation.
+The status and rights of patients and the timeframes for access to care are set out by law.

-The National Supervisory Authority for Welfare and Health (Valvira) guides, supervises and runs the licensing administration of social and health care.
+The National Supervisory Authority for Welfare and Health (Valvira) guides, supervises and manages the administration of licences for the healthcare and social welfare sector.

-Regional State Administrative Agencies are responsible for supervising health care on a regional level.
-These, together with Valvira, also supervise health care professionals.
+The Regional State Administrative Agencies are responsible for supervising healthcare at the regional level.
+These agencies, in collaboration with Valvira, also supervise healthcare professionals.

-The Finnish Medicines Agency (Fimea) is responsible for licensing and supervisory tasks, research and development and producing and disseminating pharmaceutical information.
+The Finnish Medicines Agency (Fimea) is responsible for licensing and supervisory tasks, research and development related to pharmaceuticals and their use, and for producing and disseminating pharmaceutical information.

 Ministry of Social Affairs and Health, Department for Communities and Functional Capacity / YTO, Shared Services Unit / YPA Telephone:0295163239